roedzn/dlsu-lscs-tomo-api/README.md

 # dlsu-lscs-tomo-api

-This repository handles the backend for validating and logging ID scan requests for LSCS members.
+This repository handles the backend for validating LSCS Members via barcode scanning.
+Primarily will be used by Tomo Coffee to account for LSCS Members as they are eligible for a discount.

 ## Requirements
 1. Requests are assumed as ID numbers (integer).